 - Avoid looking at your power meter - Focus on your effort and not the numbers.
 The idea is to do your best and not to stay in a particular zone.

 - Leave it on the road - The idea is to try to do your best.
-Sometimes your FTP Test will be integrated into a longer workout.
-Do your FTP Test in the early part of the workout and don't "save" anything for later.
+Sometimes your FTP Check will be integrated into a longer workout.
+Do your FTP Check in the early part of the workout and don't "save" anything for later.
 Do your best!

 Our hosting provider maintains active SOC1, SOC2, PCI DSS Level 1, and ISO 27001 certifications to ensure the highest levels of both physical and virtual security.
 Third party audits are conducted yearly to ensure the highest levels of logical and physical security, change management controls, incident handling and response, data integrity, availability and redundancy.